[English Graduation 2014]

 - an emphasis on critical thinking and transferring that thinking to a clarity in writing and research

-- the opportunity to intern at a wide variety of businesses and organizations; recent placements include Cengage Publishing (Clifton Park), the Rensselaer County District Attorney's Office, the Arts Center of the Capital Region, and the Albany Institute of History and Art
+- the opportunity to intern at a wide variety of businesses and organizations; recent placements include Cengage Publishing (Clifton Park), the Rensselaer County District Attorney's Office, the Arts Center of the Capital Region, and the Albany Institute of History and Art, The Shaker Heritage House.

 - CLAS: Culture and Language Acquisition at Sage